TrevMcKendrick/blog/_posts/2014-04-28-My-2nd-Year-in-the-App-Store.md

 Nothing to announce today, but here's a sneak peak [of the logo](http://buffer-uploads.s3.amazonaws.com/000000000000000000015056/3ec157eb7ea28717d922c27bb57eb6e9.jpg).

 All in all it's been a great year.
-And all started by an app I built for $500.
+And it all started by an app I built for $500.